Trinity In Twelve Weeks

 - My friends are studying courses that sound more interesting to me

 By now, you will have realised that your workload in College is yours to manage, regardless of your course.
-This can be a difficult adjustment to make, and the time management, note-taking, and writing strategies covered in Week 4 as part of Study Skills can help with that.
+This can be a difficult adjustment to make, and the time management, note-taking, and writing strategies covered in Week 4 on Study Skills can help with that.

 Think about if you agree with the following statements about your studies: